robmarkcole/HASS-Machinebox-Facebox/README.md

 ```

 #### Optimising resources
-[Image-classifier components](https://www.home-assistant.io/components/image_processing/) process the image from a camera at a fixed period given by the `scan_interval`.
+[Image processing components](https://www.home-assistant.io/components/image_processing/) process the image from a camera at a fixed period given by the `scan_interval`.
 This leads to excessive computation if the image on the camera hasn't changed (for example if you are using a [local file camera](https://www.home-assistant.io/components/camera.local_file/) to display an image captured by a motion triggered system and this doesn't change often).
 The default `scan_interval` [is 10 seconds](https://github.com/home-assistant/home-assistant/blob/98e4d514a5130b747112cc0788fc2ef1d8e687c9/homeassistant/components/image_processing/__init__.py#L27).
 You can override this by adding to your config `scan_interval: 10000` (setting the interval to 10,000 seconds), and then call the `scan` [service](https://github.com/home-assistant/home-assistant/blob/98e4d514a5130b747112cc0788fc2ef1d8e687c9/homeassistant/components/image_processing/__init__.py#L62) when you actually want to process a camera image.
 So in my setup, I use an automation to call `scan` when a new image is available.

 You can also reduce the time for face detection (counting number of faces only) by setting the environment variable `-e MB_FACEBOX_DISABLE_RECOGNITION=true` when you `run` Docker.
 As the variable name states, this disables facial recognition and in my experience detection time is reduced by 50-75%.
 Note that the `teach` endpoint is not available when you disable recognition.